 Linux, as an Operating System, boasts a range of key features that make it a preferred choice for individuals and organisations alike.
 These features contribute to its widespread adoption, fuelling its reputation as a powerful and versatile platform.
 Let's explore the key features that set Linux apart from other Operating Systems:

-5) Scalability: Linux exhibits exceptional scalability, enabling it to function seamlessly across a wide range of devices and hardware architectures.
+Linux exhibits exceptional scalability, enabling it to function seamlessly across a wide range of devices and hardware architectures.
 From small embedded systems to supercomputers, Linux adapts effortlessly to different environments.
-Its scalability ensures that Linux can power anything from smartphones and IoT devices to enterprise-level servers.
+Its scalability ensures that Linux can power anything from smartphones and Internet of Things (IoT) devices to enterprise-level servers.

 Become a proficient Linux System Administrator with our comprehensive Administering Linux Systems Course today!